cnattras/RIVETAnalyses/PHENIX_2006_I711951/README.md

 Note that for the ratio plots, the ratios are not in HEPData.

 Rivet 4.1 compatible.

-Needs higher statistics for review.
+Submitted to PHENIX for approval.